 Certified APX Practitioner

-AbleGamers has been the driving force to move the industry, as as they have evolved, we found that so many developers wanted to go beyond the APX Design patterns, and really dive into creating a more inviting world for players with disabilities.
-AbleGamers spent 2 years developing our 2-day training program that gives game designers the deep knowledge to really move the needle on accessibility in their studios.
+AbleGamers has been the driving force to move the industry.
+But, as they have evolved, we found that so many developers wanted to go beyond the APX Design patterns and really dive into creating a more inviting world for players with disabilities.
+So AbleGamers spent 2 years developing our 2-day training program that gives game designers the deep knowledge to really move the needle on accessibility in their studios.

-In the first 18 months of the program AbleGamers has certified over 160 developers from triple-A studios like Blizzard and Square Enix to Indie developers wanting to make sure their hard work can be enjoyed by all.
+In the first 18 months of the program, AbleGamers has certified over 160 developers from triple-A studios like Blizzard and Square Enix to Indie developers wanting to make sure all can enjoy their hard work.
 To learn more click here.